Renters rights have changed from 1 May 2026 due to the new Renters’ Rights Act

 Money matters

-• Set a budget to help you to identify which properties are right for you.
-Your first offer on a property may not be accepted and you may have to negotiate.
-Make sure to look at properties within your budget, that allow you the option to comfortably increase your offer if you need to.
+• Set a budget to help you to identify which properties are right for you - make sure to look at properties within your budget

 • When deciding your budget, you should also research living costs like the average cost of utilities, for a household of your size.
 This can give you a more realistic understanding of how much you will be paying each month.